TankerHQ/quickstart-examples/client/web/tutorial/README.md

 3. fill the input with some content and click on the save button,
 4. keep your browser tab open.

-You've just created a new user and some content associated, except this time you save the user's unlock key.
+You've just created a new user and some content associated, except this time you've saved the user's unlock key.

-Now, you'll use your browser **in private browsing mode** to emulate a new device:
+Now, you'll launch **a different browser** to emulate a new device (technically, different browsers don't share Tanker data and behave as separate devices):

-1. open a new tab **in private browsing mode** in your browser
+1. open a new tab in a second different browser,
 2. you should now be redirected to a page where you can enter the unlock key you saved in the previous sequence,
-3. upon entering the unlock key, the new tab in private browsing mode should contain the same content that was saved in the first regular tab,
+3. upon entering the unlock key, the second browser should display the same content that was saved in the first browser,
-4. you can then change the content on the second device (tab in private browsing mode), click save, go back to the first device (regular tab), and load the new content.
+4. you can then change the content on the second browser, click save, go back to the first browser, and load the new content.

+Note: instead of a second browser, you could also have used the first browser in private browsing mode to emulate a new device.
+Nevertheless, the browser won't persist Tanker data over private browsing sessions, so you would have to unlock the device every time you restart such a private browsing session.

 ## Conclusion